The safety of our cyclists is the number one priority at Bike MS which is why we made Think Safe our motto.

 COVID-19 had a considerable effect on event planning and execution details.
 In 2021:

-- Many pre-event in-person activities like training rides, kickoffs or top fundraiser gatherings will be virtual.
+- Two-day rides in September and October 2021 will adhere to all CDC and jurisdiction guidelines.
+All pre-event in-person activities like kickoffs team captain events, or top fundraiser gatherings may be virtual.

 - Components of each event will be modified to reduce risk and provide for the highest degree of safety for our event participants, staff and volunteers.
 Plans will be in place for mitigating and responding to disease transmission.